The Joint Commission announces new guidelines

 Moving these standards forward will require a mindset change.
 “It’s not just about having a simple toolkit,” adds Dr. Kolucki.
 “This is a culture shift that will provide great dividends.”

-HealthTrust’s Nursing Advisory Board and Perinatal Specialty Committee both played an integral role in providing feedback and reviewing equipment to meet the new Joint Commission guidelines, says Tara Coleman, MBA, BSN, RN, Director, Nursing Services, Clinical Operations.
+HealthTrust’s Nursing Advisory Board and Perinatal Specialty Committee both played an integral role in providing feedback and reviewing equipment to meet the new Joint Commission guidelines, says Tara Coleman, MBA, BSN, RN, former Director of Nursing Services, Clinical Operations for HealthTrust.
 Coleman adds that for the HealthTrust category Blood/Fluid Warming Equipment and Supplies, the Advisory Boards reviewed equipment for rapid infusion of blood products and IV solutions to help prevent hypothermia, which often occur during maternal hemorrhage.

 Creating a culture of safety